 GUIDELINES FOR THE SENIOR PROJECT IN INTERNATIONAL STUDIES

 The Senior Project consists of an independently researched paper and a formal oral presentation of the main research results.
 The student completes this project under the guidance of the International Studies Coordinator and a faculty adviser whose field is related to the proposed area of investigation.
-It is worth three hours of credit and should reflect at least the effort and time investment that would be dedicated to a tough upper level course.
-It is anticipated that the student will need a period of approximately two semesters to complete the Senior Project; the first semester will be devoted to background research and the development of a proposal; in the second semester the actual paper will be completed and an oral presentation of the findings will be prepared.
+It is worth three hours of credit, divided up over three, one-credit courses (INTS 4101-Proposal, INTS 4102-Paper, INTS 4103-Presentation).
+It is anticipated that the student will need a period of approximately two semesters to complete the Senior Project; the first semester will be devoted to background research and the development of a proposal (INTS 4101) as well as learning the basics of college-level research in the course RHET 3300-Introduction to Research; in the second semester the actual paper (INTS 4102) will be completed and an oral presentation (INTS 4103) of the findings will be prepared.

 The Senior Paper is designed to teach the process of identifying a problem, becoming familiar with the concept of a literature /data search, collecting source materials, devising a methodology for effective analysis, and presenting the findings in an integrated, clearly written paper.
 It challenges the student to accept and meet the standards imposed on scholarly publications.
 Ideally the student will be able to make an original contribution to his/her major subject area.
 Using a foreign language as a research tool is highly desirable.